 The cost of securities of the Portfolios is determined in the following manner: securities are purchased and sold at a market-traded price to arrive at a value for the position traded.
 The total purchased value represents the total cost of the security to the Portfolio.
-When additional units of the same security are sold, the proportionate cost of the units of the security sold is deducted from the total security cost.
+When additional units of the same security are purchased, the cost of those additional units is added to the total security cost.
+When units of the same security are sold, the proportionate cost of the units of the security sold is deducted from the total security cost.
 If there is a return of capital paid by a security, the amount of this return of capital is deducted from the total security cost.
-This method of tracking security cost is known as "average cost" and the current total for any one security is referred to as the adjusted cost base or "ACB" of the security.
+This method of tracking security cost is known as "average cost" and the current total for any one security is the adjusted cost base or "ACB" of the security.
 Transaction costs incurred in portfolio transactions are excluded from the average cost of investments and are recognized immediately in Increase (Decrease) in Net Assets Attributable to Holders of Redeemable Units and are presented as a separate expense item in the financial statements.